MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/provision-neo-hub.md

 ### Add owners to all sites
-As the Global admin, you may not be the person customizing the sites, so you'll need to assign a few site owners to the sites.
+As the site collection admin, you may not be the person customizing the sites, so you'll need to assign a few site owners to the sites.
 Owners have administrative privileges on the site so they can modify site pages, content, and branding.

 1. Select **Share** in the right-hand corner of the site.